maryclaireteahan/letseat/README.md

 ### Login page
 - Login page is a basic django allauth form that has 2 input fields for username and password with sign in the button below it
-- A User also have description links to either signup for the website if he doesnt have an account or to reset his password which will redirect a user either to the "Password change page" or "Sign up" page
+- A User will also have description links to either signup for the website if he doesnt have an account which will redirect a user the "Sign up" page

 <details><summary>Login page</summary>
 <img src="readme/documentation/features/login/login.png">